tsgautier/node-majic/README.md

 During test execution, after scanning the dependencies in your package.json like in the regular startup sequence for majic, the test startup sequence will automatically scan the devDependencies section of your package.json.

-## Automatic Chai expect and chai-as-promised support
+## Chai expect and chai-as-promised support

 If you declare [Chai](http://chaijs.com/) as a devDependency, majic will automatically declare an 'expect' alias to the Chai.expect library.

-If you declare [chai-as-promised)(http://chaijs.com/plugins/chai-as-promised) then majic will automatically configure chai to use it.
+If you declare [chai-as-promised](http://chaijs.com/plugins/chai-as-promised) then majic will automatically configure chai to use it.

 ## Automatic mock inclusion

-After scanning your components, Majic will autoscan the directory "./test/mock" for mocks to allow mocks the ability to override components.
+After scanning your components, Majic will autoscan the directory "./test/mock" for mocks to allow mocks the ability to override previously defined components.

 ## Recommended setup